thwolter/riskgpt/docs/search.md

 - **Tavily**:
   - Supports "general", "news", "finance" as direct topics
   - For other source types, uses "general" as the topic and prepends the source type to the query
+- **Semantic Scholar**:
+  - Specialized for academic papers
+  - Uses the source type in the response but doesn't modify the query based on it
+  - Works best with the ACADEMIC source type

 #### Region Support
 - **DuckDuckGo**: Supports region filtering via the `region` parameter
 - **Google**: Does not use the region parameter
 - **Wikipedia**: Does not use the region parameter
 - **Tavily**: Does not use the region parameter
+- **Semantic Scholar**: Does not use the region parameter

 #### Date Information
 - **DuckDuckGo**: Provides date information when available
 - **Google**: Does not provide date information
 - **Wikipedia**: Does not provide date information
 - **Tavily**: Provides publication date information
+- **Semantic Scholar**: Provides publication year information

 #### Relevance Score
 - **DuckDuckGo**: Does not provide a relevance score
 - **Google**: Does not provide a relevance score
 - **Wikipedia**: Does not provide a relevance score
 - **Tavily**: Provides a relevance score for each result
+- **Semantic Scholar**: Provides a relevance score for each result when available

 ## Configuration